-There are a range of “kaiseki ryori” [懐石料理] set dishes available for lunch and dinner from just under ¥3,000 to special celebration courses for ¥10,000 per person.
+Lunches start at ¥1500 and spectacular kaiseki ryori [懐石料理] traditional seasonal course meals are available for both lunch and dinner: ¥3000 for lunch and from¥5000, ¥7000 and ¥10,000 options for dinner.
 The dishes are brought out slowly, the timing of which allows you to savor all the flavors and have enough time to catch up with the others at your table in between bites.

 Of the dishes that didn’t make our top choices, it all comes down to our own humble opinions- so please try it for yourself if you are interested in a culinary adventure.
-The grilled fish with a tofu sludge was bizarre and we could probably go without eating the yuba pizza again, but I wouldn’t trade the experience of having tried them.
-The sea urchin on top of the tofu paste was completely strange and intriguing, but I’m not sure in a good way.
-Don’t misunderstand, everything was cooked and presented to perfection but there is no accounting for personal likes and dislikes at the end of the day.
+The grilled fish with a tofu sludge was “interesting” and we could probably go without eating the yuba pizza again, but I was glad we tried them.
+The sea urchin on top of the tofu paste was, to me, just bizarre.
+That said, everything was cooked and presented to perfection.

 - Reservations accepted and encouraged for larger groups.